 Power-Ups and Bonuses:

 Did you play Castlevania II: Simon’s Quest back in the day?
 Do you agree with the reputation is has for being one of Castlevania’s weakest titles or do you feel it’s an under-rated gem?
 Which of the titles in the series do you consider to be the best, worst, hardest, or easiest?
-Whatever you think, drop a comment below and pop back next Saturday for my review of the next Castlevania title in the Castlevania Anniversary Collection.
+Whatever you think, drop a comment below and check out my other Castlevania reviews.

 5 thoughts on “Game Corner: Castlevania II: Simon’s Quest (Xbox One)”